What Makes a Great Operations Manager?

 They will also expect you to comply with these standards as well.
 Therefore, if you have got into the habit of walking in the workplace without personal protective equipment or not observing 5S standards, expect to be told to comply – and make sure you do!

 Sometimes this focus on standards can seem like bureaucracy and slowing things down and you are allowed to ask “why” things are being done a certain way.

 The effective Operations Manager will be comfortable with having their processes challenged and be able to explain why the standard needs to be followed or work with their team to improve the standard.
 However, they will always expect that there is a standard and that it is followed.

 Operations Managers often have to juggle a broad range of responsibilities.
 Therefore it is important that the person in that role is well organised.
 You should see this in a well-organised desk and office that shows signs of some kind of a system to manage daily activities and projects.

 Ideally, the Operations Manager will have a system of regular routines or leader standard work.
 These will be written down and tracked.
 You should be able to get some evidence of this being followed such as a tee card board or checklist.

 Beyond themselves, they will also expect their team to be well organised.
 Therefore expect them to get their team members to develop their own plans and their own lists of daily routine tasks.

 They Have a Plan with Clear Simple Actions and Goals

 Ideally, they will reinforce the plan and the objectives every day with a Lean Daily Leadership Process that provides feedback to their team and seeks their input on problems every day.
-This structure of short daily meetings will cascade up the organisation and they may encourage you to lead a regular stand up meeting or conference call at senior management level to help set the overall business direction and address high level problems.
+This structure of short daily meetings will cascade up the organisation.
+They may encourage you to lead a regular stand up meeting or conference call at senior management level to help set the overall business direction and address high-level problems.